OpenDevSci/longitudinal-dev/README.md

 **Join Our Community Conversations!** 🗣️

 Your contributions make a difference.
-Whether you're looking for help, offering suggestions, or have questions, the community is here for you.
+Whether you're looking for help, offering suggestions, or have questions.

-- **Ask Questions or Start a Discussion**: Visit the [Discussion Forum](.github/Discussions.md) to ask questions, share your findings, or start a conversation on research methods and analysis.
+- **Ask Questions or Start a Discussion**: Visit the [Discussion Forum](.github/Discussions.md) to ask questions, share information, or start a conversation on research methods and analysis.

 - **Report and Solve Issues**: If you come across a problem or have an idea to share, head over to our [Issues Tracker](.github/Issues.md).
 Here, you can see what we’re currently working on, report new issues, or help us improve the project.

 Need help getting started?
 Our [Discussion](.github/Discussions.md) and [Issues](.github/Issues.md) guides provide all the information you need to use these resources effectively.

-## 🚀 Codespace
+## 🚀 Codespace (in development)

 **Quickly prepare your development environment** with longitudinal.dev Codespaces.
 Whether you're contributing from afar or simply want to streamline your setup, our Codespaces have you covered.